-Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc.

-Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile.

-Stair-nose moldings must be used for all "floating" installations.
-Example: when the flooring meets at the top of a stairway "going down".

-T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height.

-3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.
+- Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc. - Overlap Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile. - Overlap Stair nose moldings must be used for all "floating" installations.
+E.g.: when the flooring meets at the top of a stairway.". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.

+REPAIRS:

+Save extra planks from the initial order in the event that installed planks become damaged and repairs are needed.
+This will ensure lot number and shading compatibility.

-HOME WARRANTY CARE
+HOME \ WARRANTY \ CARE